Aug

 5. State Law Will Take Care Of My Property.

-Separate property (what you receive by gift or inheritance generally) has even more complicated rules for distribution on death where there is no will, and depends on whether it is real property or personal property.
-Most people would not be happy with all of the provisions for intestate distribution of their property.
+Separate property (what you receive by gift or inheritance, generally) has even more complicated rules for distribution on death where there is no Will.
+The law depends on whether it is real property or personal property.
+Most people would not be happy with all of the provisions for the intestate distribution of their property.

-In addition, your survivors may not receive anything without a lot of expense, delay, and court involvement to get it, if you do not have a will.
+In addition, your survivors may not receive anything without a lot of expense, delay, and court involvement to get it, if you do not have a Will.
+I explain what you should consider when creating your estate plan in more detail in the video below:

 TESTIMONIALS